mpv-player/mpv/DOCS/man/options.rst

     subtitles are interpreted as UTF-8 with "Latin 1" as fallback for bytes which are not valid UTF-8 sequences. iconv is never involved in this mode.

     This option changed in mpv 0.23.0.
-The old syntax is still emulated to some degree.
+Support for the old syntax was fully removed in mpv 0.24.0.

 ``--sub-fix-timing``, ``--no-sub-fix-timing``
     By default, subtitle timing is adjusted to remove minor gaps or overlaps